mattmaas/hackathon/README.md

 Have a look at [custom-training.md](custom-training.md).That document explains what Custom Training is all about and why it's so cool.

-Next have a look at our [Javascript](javascript) and [Python](python) examples.
+Next have a look at our [JavaScript](javascript) and [Python](python) examples.
 These should help you get started in coding up your beauty.
 The [data directory](data) has sample .tsv files with a few hundred urls for images that you may find useful.

 ## Help